groverkaran/django-comments-tree/docs/javascript.rst

 Install frontend packages
 -------------------------

-At this point open another terminal and cd into django-comments-xtd source directory again, then install all the frontend dependencies:
+At this point open another terminal and cd into django-comments-tree source directory again, then install all the frontend dependencies:

    .. code-block:: shell

-       $ cd ~/src/django-comments-xtd
+       $ cd ~/src/django-comments-tree
        $ npm install

 It will install all the dependencies listed in the **package.json** file in the local `node_modules` directory.
 Once it's finished run webpack to build the bundles and watch for changes in the source tree: